pyrmont/articles.inqk.net/src/_posts/2025-11-20-introducing-jeep.md

    doesn't download and install them for you.

-Jeep comes with an `install` subcommand that will install a bundle, together with any external dependencies that are listed in the bundle's _info file_.
+Jeep comes with an `install` subcommand that will install a bundle, together with any external dependencies that are listed in the bundle's info file.

 ### Q. If JPM can install bundles, what is the point of Jeep?

-JPM can install _legacy bundles_ but it cannot install _modern bundles_.[^lb]
+JPM can install legacy bundles (i.e. bundles that use a `project.janet` file) but it cannot install modern bundles (i.e. bundles that use an `info.jdn` file).[^lb]

 ### Q. Why do I want to use modern bundles?